Szadziu/Turn-Based-Game/README.md

 ## Introduction

-The application presents classic stopwatch for measuring of time.
+The application presents really fun and nice game.
 It is available on desktops and mobile devices.

 ## Technologies